Did you fail the ‘Use a Content Delivery Network (CDN) audit?

-Large services like Facebook, YouTube, etc. are recognized as using CDNs by GTmetrix, however there are a myriad of third-party services GTmetrix doesn’t recognize as utilizing CDNs.
+Large services like Facebook, YouTube, etc. are recognized as using CDNs by GTmetrix; however, there are a myriad of third-party services GTmetrix doesn’t recognize as utilizing CDNs.

 This doesn’t necessarily mean the services themselves are not on a CDN – it just means the response header data they return does not match any CDNs known to GTmetrix.

 Solution: Unfortunately there isn’t a solution to this (GTmetrix can’t reasonably add all third-party requests to its CDN list).
-The recommendation, is to audit your third-party service usage and determine if they bring you value.
+The recommendation, is to review your third-party service usage and determine if they bring you value.

 An excerpt from our Guidelines for a faster Shopify, Squarespace, or Wix website article: